What Is Opportunity Cost?

 Note: In economics classes, the terms opportunity cost and cost are often used interchangeably.
 So when you hear cost, it is the implicit and explicit costs added together.

-Making Choices: A basic assumption in Microeconomics is that people are generally rational.
+A basic assumption in Microeconomics is that people are generally rational.
 That means people tend to act in their own best interest.
 As a result, people only make a particular choice when the benefits outweigh the costs.
 Later you will learn most decisions are made incrementally at the margin.
 Other decisions cannot be broken down incrementally and must be made while looking at total benefits and total costs.
 If the total benefit of going to the movies is larger than the total cost (implicit and explicit), a rational person would go to the movies.
-That means, if you freely choose to take work off and go see the next Avengers movie, you expect going to the movie will be worth more (to you) than the money spent while at the theater plus the income lost from not working.
+That means if you choose to take work off to go see the next Avengers movie, you expect going to the movie will be worth more to you than the money you pent plus income you lost.

 Note: For consumers, benefit is often called utility (the satisfaction that comes from consuming a good or service) and for businesses, benefit is often called revenue (the money brought in by selling a good or service).